Schedule Today:

 Who May Adopt or Be Adopted?

-Additionally, any person, including both minors and adults, are eligible for adoption.
-However, adoption is much more common amongst minors.
+Additionally, any person, including both minors and adults, is eligible for adoption.
+However, adoption is much more common among minors.
 In Florida, children 12 years and older are required to give their consent before proceeding with an adoption.

 Florida protects the rights of gay and lesbian individuals and physically disabled people to adopt.